The Rotunda (University of Virginia): Design and construction

 During the Marquis de Lafayette's grand tour of the United States in 1824 and 1825, the Marquis and former President James Madison dined with Thomas Jefferson in the Dome Room of the unfinished Rotunda at the university's inaugural banquet, and Lafayette toasted Jefferson as the "Father of the University of Virginia".
 This moved Jefferson, and he later had the phrase inscribed on his grave.
 A bust of Lafayette was given to the university in 1904 by the Government of France to honor the friendship between the two men.
 Today it stands in the North Oval Room.

-The building was constructed with slave labor.
+The building was constructed with slave labor alongside freed black and white laborers.

 The university was the first to offer students specialization in the field of Astronomy, so Jefferson toyed with the idea of painting the interior of the Dome Room with images of the night sky to aid the students in their learning.
 He went so far as to begin designing a new mechanism with which students would be able to "float" through the air and study heavenly bodies from closer different viewpoints.
 They would also be equipped with a control to move the stars around the Dome.
 The idea was eventually abandoned but would have been the first planetarium in the United States.
 The Transit of Venus of 1882 was observed from the steps of the Rotunda, in a coordinated effort with McCormick Observatory.